wearefine/frob-core/README.md

 #### IE

-Unstable user navigation test for IE versions.
-Returns boolean. **For use only in trying times**
+Test for IE versions.
+Returns boolean. **Only use in the most trying of times.
+Agent strings are unreliable.**

 | Accessor | Description |
 |---|---|